What are the CMMC 2.0 Major Changes?

 6. Plan of Action and Milestones (POAM)

 The previous version of CMMC required a 100% passing grade.
-But now, as with former DFARS requirements, contractors can submit a time-bound “Plan of Action and Milestones” to cover certain areas of non-compliance.
+Now, like previous DFARS requirements, contractors can submit a time-limited “Plan of Action and Milestones” to address specific areas of non-compliance.

 This means you no longer need a perfect compliance score to receive certification.
 You can present a definite, time-framed plan to fill reasonable gaps in your compliance.
 After a period determined by the DoD, you will be re-assessed to ensure the POAM items have been remediated.

-Note that some practices may be considered too essential for a POAM.
+Please note that the DoD may consider some practices too essential for a POAM.
 Such items will still require full compliance.

-This change should relieve a good deal of stress from the assessment process, offering a path forward if you don’t achieve a perfect score.
+This change should reduce much of the stress from the assessment process, providing a way forward if you don’t get a perfect score.

 What This Means For You